sama1mansn/opbnb-docs/docs/faq/gas-and-fees-faqs.md

 We hope this helps you understand how opBNB works and why your wallet only shows the L2 cost.

 :::info Don't see your question?
 We're working on expanding this FAQ with more content, including questions from the community and partners, so please watch this space!
-However, if you don't see your question, please ask in the [BNB forum](https://forum.bnbchain.org/), so you can get the answers you need and make us aware of new FAQ items.
+However, if you don't see your question, please ask in the [BNB forum](https://forum.bnbchain.org/) and [Discord](https://discord.com/invite/bnbchain
+), so you can get the answers you need and make us aware of new FAQ items.
 :::